 - Executive Articles Editors.
 There shall be two Executive Articles Editors.
 The Executive Articles Editors shall review submissions to the Journal that require expedited review and make recommendations for publication to the Presidents.

 - Symposium Chairs.
-There shall be two Symposium Chairs.
+There shall be at least two and no more than four Symposium Chairs.
 The Symposium Chairs shall be responsible for all aspects of the Journal’s annual Symposium.

 - Membership Development Chair.
 The Membership Development Chair shall be responsible for membership recruitment, alumni development, and non-Symposium event planning.

 - Student Writing Editor.
-The Student Writing Editor shall be responsible for soliciting student submissions for the Journal.
+The Student Writing Editor shall be responsible for soliciting student submissions for the print Journal and the Online Journal.

 ARTICLE 7 – ELECTIONS

 Section 7.1.
 Elections.
-The Presidents, the Managing Editor, the Editor-in-Chief of the Online Journal, and all Officers, except the Executive Technical Editor and the Executive Technical Editor of the Online Journal, shall be elected by the Journal membership once each year.
+The Presidents, the Managing Editor, and all Officers, except the Executive Technical Editor, shall be elected by the Journal membership once each year.

 Section 7.2.
 Date.
-Elections shall be held on a day during the Spring semester.
+Elections shall be held during the spring semester.
 The Managing Editor shall select a day and time subject to confirmation by a majority vote of the Board.

 Section 7.3.
 Administration.
 The Managing Editor shall have primary responsibility for administration of elections.

-- Presidents, Managing Editor, and Editor-in-Chief of the Online Journal.
-The notice(s) shall provide that candidates interested in running for the President, Managing Editor, or Editor-in-Chief of the Online Journal positions must submit to the Managing Editor a statement of interest.
+- Presidents and Managing Editor.
+The notice(s) shall provide that candidates interested in running for the President or Managing Editor positions mustsubmit to the Managing Editor a statement of interest.
 Any such statement of interest shall be subject to a reasonable word limit determined by the Managing Editor and must be received by a date chosen by the Managing Editor.

 Section 7.5.
 Qualifications.
-Only second-year students who are eligible to vote may run for the President, the Managing Editor, and the Editor-in-Chief of the Online Journal positions.
-Otherwise, any member of the Journal eligible to vote may run for any position.
+Only second-year students who are eligible to vote may run for the President and the Managing Editor positions.
+Otherwise, any member of the Journal who is eligible to vote may run for any position.

 - Joint Candidates.
 Candidates for Presidents shall present themselves and be elected as an indivisible pair.
 All other candidates shall be elected individually.